PunitDh/MyCDN/README.md

 **Description**

-Counts occurences of every element in the list and returns them as an `Object`
+Counts occurences of every element in the list and returns them as a `Map`

 **Usage**